-In 2020 the City of Anoka is looking for qualified individuals to serve as an Election Judge for the August 11, 2020 Primary Election and November 3, 2020 General Election.
+In 2020 the City of Anoka is looking for qualified individuals to serve as a Backup Election Judge for the November 3, 2020 General Election.
 Please submit and return the application below.

 "While these are unprecedented times for our state and county, open and fair elections represent the core of democracy.
 Election Planning must be carried out to support the constitutional right to vote, even in the face of this pandemic.
 We greatly appreciate all veteran and new Election Judges, and we hope you will consider serving this year.

 We hope you will consider serving as an Election Judge this year.
 In conjunction with our partners at the state and county, the City will do everything possible to help ensure a safe and healthy experience for all.
 We are committed to keeping you informed as possible with any changes to the voting process and to providing any training necessary to adjust to new practices or procedures."

 Official duties of an Election Judge may include:

 - Assist voters, register voters and ensure all qualified voters are permitted to vote